Networking

 How to Create an Effective Profile

-• DO NOT write "Student at the University of Dallas" or simply indicate your major.
-Recruiters aren't typing these terms when they search for candidates!
+- DO NOT write "Student at the University of Dallas," "recent college graduate," or simply indicate your major.
+Recruiters aren't using these search terms when they look for candidates.

-• Use targeted keywords that are relevant to the field you’re interest in
+- Use targeted keywords that are relevant to the field you’re interested in.

-• Add all clubs and organizations you've joined and xplain what you did at each.
+- Add all clubs and organizations you've joined and explain what you did at each.

-• Many people see volunteering just as paid experience.
-Make sure you include detailsa bout what you did.
+- Many people value volunteer experience just as much as paid experience.
+Make sure you include details about what you did.

 How to Use LinkedIn